 Support groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) have been around for decades helping addicts overcome their addictions in a supportive setting.
 With the guidance of a group leader and the participation of others with their own addictions, support groups are key components of an addict’s overall addiction treatment plans.
 In Clearwater AA and NA meetings, residents are able to both give and receive the guidance and support they need to continue on their journey to sobriety along with their peers in recovery.

-Programs at drug rehab centers in Clearwater tend to include NA and AA meetings, but Clearwater has many standalone options for support groups as well across the city.
+Programs at drug rehab centers tend to include NA and AA meetings, but Clearwater has many standalone options for support groups as well across the city.
 This guide will provide you with a snapshot of Clearwater NA and AA meetings that you can take advantage of in the Clearwater area to achieve long-term healing from drug or alcohol addiction.

 AA Meetings in Clearwater, Florida